vtaits/url-search-utils/README.md

 `config` is an object with keys is specific keys from `values` (or values or `mapParamsNames`) and values:

- - `'include-if-falsy'` for include params with falsy values as empty strings to query
+ - `'include-if-falsy'` for include params with falsy values as empty strings to query.
- - `'exclude'` for exclude param from result
+ - `'exclude'` for exclude param from result.
- - `function(value) {...}` where value is value for serialize
+ - `function(value) {...}` where value is value for serialize.
+If returns `null`, param won't included to search.

  For example: